-Cash flow from operating activities increased by 6.87% to Tk.
-1.98 billion from Tk.
-1.86 billion a year ago, with net operating cash flow per share increasing to Tk.
-9.93 per share from Tk.
-9.29 per share a year ago.
+Cash flow from operating activities decreased to Tk.
+701.06 million, as compared to Tk.
+1.86 billion a year ago, with net operating cash flow per share decreasing to Tk.
+3.51 per share from Tk.
+9.34 per share a year ago.

 We received Tk.
-317.68 million in interest on our deposits, comprised of fixed deposits, short term deposits and zerocoupon bond investments, as compared to Tk.
-379.09 million a year ago.
+210.90 million in interest on our deposits, comprised of fixed deposits, short term deposits and zero-coupon bond investments, as compared to Tk.
+317.68 million a year ago.
 Similarly, in comparison, we paid Tk.
-117.23 million in interest on our loans as compared to Tk.
-164.33 million a year ago.
+115.53 million in interest on our loans as compared to Tk.
+117.23 million a year ago.
 We reiterate that while it is nice to see our deposits earn significant non-operating income, the primary purpose of this company is to generate operating income through the manufacturing and sales of consumer goods.
 Our business has traditionally been one built on negative working capital.
-We have found that prepaying for certain cost of goods sold, rather than buying on credit, often yields better discounts and appears to be a good use of our cash.
+We have found that prepaying for certain cost of goods sold, rather than buying on credit, often yields better discounts and, in this current environment, appears to be a good use of our cash.